-6.13.1 Applicability to language
+Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.

-A Fortran pointer should not be referenced when its status is disassociated.

-A Fortran pointer by default is initially undefined and not nullified.
-A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.

-The Fortran intrinsic procedure associated determines whether a pointer that is not undefined has a valid target or whether it is associated with a particular target.
+For a pointer whose association status is defined, the Fortran intrinsic procedure associated determines whether a pointer

+has a valid target, i.e. is not NULL, or

+is associated with a particular target.

+This vulnerability also occurs for a pointer whose pointer association status is undefined, meaning that a request about its association status is unreliable.

+In Fortran, it is invalid to reference an allocatable variable or component (see clause 4.8) that is not allocated.

 Some processors include an optional facility for pointer checking.

 6.13.2 Avoidance mechanisms for language users